taiamiti/microplastic_analysis/README.md

 Once annotated datasets are ready (after step 6) do the following steps :

-Step 7.1 : export fiftyone dataset to Image format
-Use `notebook/prepare_dataset_for_openmmseg.ipynb` to prepare dataset for openmmseg

 Step 7.2 : train and evaluate
 Train eval using `mmsegmentation` : to reproduce evaluations run todo

+Step 7.3 : inference to use as input for fiftyone eval todo

 Step 7.3 : visualize evaluations
 viz using fiftyone (use inference to generate masks then use remote_fiftyone main script to load and evaluate with fiftyone)